 Method #4 Using Freeware Tools Such as “Handbrake”

-If you have large-sized videos to attach, consider using Handbrake, a freeware utility designed for effortless compression of your bulky video files.
+If you have large- size videos to attach, then you should check out Handbrake.
+Handbrake is a freeware utility that can be used to compress your large-sized video files with ease.
 One can download the tool here.

 The detailed Steps are outlined below: